Kapendev/sashimi/README.md

 # Sashimi

-Sashimi is a utility library for the Godot Engine.
+A utility library for the Godot Engine.
-It provides basic data structures and functions that work without needing the editor.
+It provides basic data structures and functions that work without the editor.
 Each script is standalone and can be easily copied into a project with no extra setup required.

 > [!WARNING]